benbuzz790/bmail/README.md

-# LLM Email System
+# bmail

 A minimalist, string-based email client designed for LLM integration.
+This library is designed to be used with benbuzz790/bots via bot.add_tools(bmail.llm_email_tools)

+As much as I tried, it doesn't "just work" - gmail has significant overhead and setup required before an automation can use your account.

 ## Table of Contents
 - [Overview](#overview)